-The market risk positions for the Company and each of the Banks are calculated separately and in aggregate, and analyzed against pre-established limits.
+The market risk positions for the Company and the Bank are calculated separately and in aggregate, and analyzed against preestablished limits.
 Results are reported to the Asset Liability Committee monthly and to the Risk Committee of the Board of Directors no less than quarterly.
-Management is authorized to utilize financial instruments as outlined in our policies to manage market risk exposure.
-For further information on our market risk management and structure of the organization, see "MD&A-Risk Management-Market Risk Management" in our Q2 2022 Form 10-Q and 2021 Form 10-K.
+Management is authorized to utilize financial instruments as outlined in our policy to actively manage market risk exposure.
+For further information on our market risk management and structure of the organization, see "Part II-Item 7.
+MD&A-Risk Management-Market Risk Management" in our 2022 Form 10-K.